csmcallister/beular-api/README.md

 ModelAPIStack.callsmapiEndpoint123ABC456 = https://abc123execute-api.us-east-1.amazonaws.com/prod/
 ```

-With that in hand, send a request to the API:
+With that in hand, you can now send a request to the API.

+If you deployed one of the sklearn models, use:

 ```bash
 curl -X POST -H "Content-Type: text/plain" --data "this is a test" https://fntzl3eq2h.execute-api.us-east-1.amazonaws.com/prod/